Using Git, GitHub, and GitHub Classroom for Courses

 - You will need to create the Canvas Groups separately or use the Canvas functionality to allow students to select their groups.

-As students click on the link GitHub will invite them to join an existing group or create a new group (if they don’t see their group.
+As students click on the link in Canvas, GitHub Classroom will invite them to join an existing group or create a new group (if they don’t see their group).

-If a new group, students will select the name for their group repo.
+- If a new group, the first student to click will select the name for their group repo.

-This section assumes one has successfully issued an assignment to students using GitHub and GitHub Classroom as described in Workflows.
+This section assumes one has successfully issued an assignment to students using GitHub and GitHub Classroom as described in Section 6.6 and students have accepted it and begun work.

 .